 These core values are the IGDA’s essential and enduring tenets.
 They are timeless guiding principles that require no external justification; they have intrinsic value and importance to the IGDA and its members.

-We cultivate opportunities for our members and advance the profession when we communicate with our peers.
-We value inclusion and diversity as it makes us stronger, wiser and more relevant.
+We cultivate opportunities for our members to connect with their peers to share knowledge and support.
 We empower ourselves when we share information and opinions, collectivize resources, and advocate on issues that concern us.
-We value the traditions and history of this community.
+We value the traditions and history of this community and every individual within it.

 Code of Ethics

-As creators of interactive media, we, the members of the International Game Developers Association (IGDA), recognize the importance of the effect of ideas conveyed through art, especially the effect of ideas presented in an interactive choice-driven format.
-As professionals, we here establish a code of ethics with the following objectives:
+As creators of interactive media, we, the members of the International Game Developers Association (IGDA), recognize the importance of the effect of ideas conveyed through art, and especially the effect of ideas presented in an interactive choice-driven format.
+As professionals we here establish a Code of Ethics with the following objectives:

 - To promote the growth of our industry and the growth of creative endeavors;

-As individual developers, we commit that we will:
+As individual developers and members of IGDA, we commit that we will:

 - Present ourselves and our skills accurately;

-- Seek fair rights to ownership of content that we create;
+- Seek fair rights to ownership of content that we create, and ensure honest and accurate crediting of works created by us and others;

 - Honor signed legal agreements in spirit and in letter;